university-of-york/research-it-documentation/docs/source/cheatsheet.rst

 Main heading
 ============

-Use a clear line under each heading or other markdown
+Use a clear line under each heading at least the length of the text

 Subheading
 ----------

-Note: Heading structure is determined only by occurrence order.

 Subsubheading
 ^^^^^^^^^^^^^